-Mrs. Uhlmann is responsible for the areas risk management, IT services, marketing, accounting, finance and project management.
+Mrs. Uhlmann is responsible for the areas risk management, IT services, marketing, internal reporting and controlling and risk management.

 The responsibilities of Mr. Hlatky are the areas of life and non-life reinsurance, claims and sales.
+Furthermore, as per 1 January 2020 he is the appointed Compliance Officer.

-Mr. Petrides and Mr. Michael form the Audit Committee and are additionally responsible for supervising the Board of Directors.
+Mr. Petrides takes part in the Audit Committee and is additionally responsible for supervising the Board of Directors.

 Each member of the Board of Directors has to present the important issues of the areas of responsibility at the Board meetings to make them subject of joint consultation and decision-making.
 On demand of a Board member, important matters of another area of responsibility shall be dealt with in the overall Board; especially the Chairman can submit questions of any area of responsibility submitted to the Board for resolution.